Euclideon/vaultclient/docs/TranslationGuide.md

 ### Settings Strings

-- `settingsTitle`: Title of the settings tab
+- `settingsTitle`: Title of the Settings tab
 - `settingsAppearance`: Title of the Appearance subheading in Settings
 - `settingsAppearanceRestoreDefaults`: Used to restore default values for all appearance settings
 - `settingsAppearanceTheme`: Label next to dropdown list to select appearance theme